Dog desexing cost: Understanding neutering and spaying expenses

 - An Elizabethan collar to stop your dog from licking or biting the stitches

-A check-up is recommended 7 to 10 days after the surgery, during which your vet may remove the stitches.
-Generally, the younger the dog, the more care is required during the recovery process.
+A check-up is recommended 7 to 10 days after the surgery, during which your vet may check the incision and remove stitches if necessary.

 Benefits of desexing dogs